A Willing Dance Partner

 Let’s talk about the steering because this is what forms the connection between the driver and the car.
 As ever, it’s still very precise, accurate, and responsive.
 It’s an electric power steering system, and yet it feels delicately precise and with a decent amount of feel.
 It’s a willing dance partner, one that is as intimate as holding the hands of your prom date.

 And oh boy is she willing to dance.
-She’s light, which means that the engine does not need a lot of power to get this car going, and at the same time, the suspension also doesn’t need to be stiff, resulting in an excellent ride (for a sports car).
+She’s light, which means that the engine does not need a lot of power to get this car going.
+At the same time, the suspension doesn’t need to be stiff, resulting in an excellent ride quality (for a sports car).
 Her body movements are composed, and while a bit of roll is dialed in, it’s for you to feel her movements as she dances through each corner.
-It’s not an understeering and rolling pig, because all the moves you do, she’s willing to oblige with smoothness and agility.
-She’s as smooth as Micheal Jackson on a velvet suit.
+She’s as smooth as Micheal Jackson on a velvet suit—willing to oblige with smoothness and agility.

 Every drive of the MX-5 is an occasion.
 With a 6-speed automatic transmission, many enthusiasts may be left scratching their heads, and while I’d prefer the privilege of rowing my own gears, the automatic isn’t bad either.
 As a matter of fact, when in manual mode, the paddle shifters are as responsive as they get.
 It even rev matches when you downshift, so there’s no compromise at all when getting the automatic.